mcraiha/AUDALF/SPECIFICATIONS.md

 ## Key + value pairs

+Order of **Key + value pairs** is not required.
+So you can reorder items when you serialize data e.g. better compression.

 ### Key

-As Key type is defined in Index section, you just read right amount of bytes, and that is the value.
+As Key type is defined in Index section, you just read right amount of bytes (based on type), and that is the value.
+You might have to read variable amount of total bytes since arrays, strings etc. can be keys.

+Every key entry SHOULD be unique.

-If key type is 0 that means structure is a list, and key entries are list index values (as 64 unsigned integers).
+If key type is 0 that means structure is a list, and key entries are list index values (as 64 bit unsigned integers).
 You SHOULD store list entries in ascending order, but that is not required.

 e.g. if type is Unsigned 32 bit integer, you read 4 bytes and use those as Unsigned 32 bit integer.